 Culture and awareness addresses Haskell’s values of Team, Excellence, Service, and Trust and focuses on supporting these values through encouraging individuality, sharing opinions, respecting and appreciating what makes team members different, and creating a safe space within Haskell.

-“The Day of Understanding, during which members of Haskell’s Executive Leadership Team (ELT) held group meetings with more than 250 team members to answer questions about diversity, working across teams, mentoring opportunities, and improving communications, was a significant initiative of culture and awareness,” said Loraine Rice, Director of Human Resources.
+“The Day of Understanding, during which members of Haskell’s Executive Leadership Team (ELT) held group meetings with more than 250 team members to answer questions about diversity, working across teams, mentoring opportunities, and improving communications, was a significant initiative of culture and awareness,” said Loraine Rice, former Director of Human Resources.

 Talent acquisition, the third component of Haskell Together, most visibly tackles diversity and inclusion.
 While these terms are often thought of as focusing on gender and race, they also include age, education, background, and experience, all of which lend different and valuable viewpoints.